boe create

 The create command generates a new extension template with the specified name and type.
 This is useful for getting started with developing a new extension for Built On Envoy.

-By default, it creates a go type extension, which is an HTTP filter extension.
+By default, it creates a go type HTTP filter extension.

 The generated template includes boilerplate code, a manifest file, and build configuration